About the Co-op Experience

 Students in the D'Amore-McKim School of Business have the opportunity to work in co-op positions at organizations that encompass all business functions across a diverse range of industries, sectors and locations.
 Students participate in at least two six-month co-ops, exploring opportunities with our more than 600 employer partners, located in over 25 states and around the world.
 Co-op positions are full-time and students receive a competitive wage.
 BSBA students have the opportunity to participate in both domestic and international co-ops; BSIB students are required to have a domestic co-op and an international co-op.

 How it works

-All students are assigned a co-op coordinator who helps to prepare them for co-op and to identify opportunities that match your goals and interests.
+All students are assigned a co-op coordinator who helps to prepare them for co-op and to identify opportunities that match their goals and interests.
 The D'Amore-McKim School of Business Co-op Coordinators are located in 347 Richards Hall.
 Students are required to complete a one-credit course taught by their co-op coordinator, Professional Development for Business, before beginning their first co-op experience.
 Co-op coordinators work closely with students both in this course and in one-on-one counseling throughout all aspects of the job search process.
 The co-op coordinator also works closely with employer partners in developing, enhancing and maintaining co-op positions that align with the educational goals of the college.